What Drink is Good for Bone Repair?

 • Soft Drinks: Phosphoric acid in cola-type soft drinks or beverages may decrease calcium absorption and reduce bone mineral density.

 • Sports Drinks: Sodium-rich sports drinks can lead to an increase in sodium loss through urine.
-Constant intake may interfere with calcium equilibrium in the body, impairing bone strength in the long run.
+Frequent consumption of high-sodium beverages may contribute to increased calcium loss if overall dietary balance is poor.

 Losing bone density is common with age.
 However, it can be prevented or even reversed with some effective lifestyle changes.
 By choosing the right drinks and avoiding the ones that are detrimental to bone health, you can strengthen your bones and make them less susceptible to future damage.